openstack/swift/doc/source/overview_container_sharding.rst

 .. image:: images/sharding_lock5.png

-Once we have found the last pivot, the last container shard will be from that pivot point to the end, so greater than 'linux' (> linux)
+Once we have found the last pivot, the last shard range will be from that pivot point to the end, so greater than 'linux' (> linux)

 And we can see all ingress request load goes to the container shards.
 The root